vasayxtx/go-appkit/httpserver/middleware/throttle/README.md

 ## Tags

 Tags are useful when different rules of the same configuration should be used by different middlewares.
+Tags can be specified at two levels: rule-level and zone-level (on individual rate/in-flight limits).

+### Rule-level Tags

+Rule-level tags allow you to filter entire rules.
 For example, suppose you want to have two different throttling rules:

  1. A rule for all requests.
  2. A rule for all identity-aware (authorized) requests.